DKW F8: Engine options

-The body
+Body

 The body was mounted on a box frame chassis which facilitated the fitting of different body options, such as the light vans and trucks produced during the IFA period.
 The outer skin of the car comprised a combination of steel panels and, for the central portion, fabric covered timber frame bodywork.
 After 1953 key panels were made from duroplast, reducing the weight of the car and anticipating the light weight technologies that would be applied to Trabant construction.

 The Swiss coachbuilding firm of Holka produced their own bodies for the imported F8 chassis.
 Importations of F8 chassis began in 1939, and continued till 1944 (despite production having ceased in 1942) in small numbers.
 In 1944, Holka even designed and produced (in very small quantities) their own version of a cabriolet, formerly imported.
 The final Holka-bodied car was finished in January 1945.

 Model life

 The F8 had replaced the DKW F7 after only a two-year model life.
 The small DKWs were among the best selling small cars in Germany during the 1930s, and regular model replacement was part of Auto Union's successful marketing strategy.
 It seems that the F8 was itself scheduled for relatively rapid replacement by the steel bodied DKW F9.
 War intervened, however, and production of the Reichsklasse and Cabriolet was ended in 1940.
 Production of the Meisterklasse continued until 1942.
 By 1942, when passenger car production at Zwickau was ended, approximately 50,000 F8s had been produced.
 Sales of new F8 cars and chassis continued until 1944, and the Swiss coachbuilding firm of Holka was still bodying new F8 chassis during 1943 and 1944.
 That firm even introduced a new cabriolet in 1944, though only a small number were produced.
-Directly after the war it took some time for DKW production to resume, but prewar F8s did soon appear on German roads: the car had been a big seller before the war and military personnel during the first half of the 1940s had found the modest dimensions and performance of the F8 relatively unappealing.
+Directly after the war it took some time for DKW production to resume, but prewar F8s did soon appear on German roads: the car had been a big seller before the war and military personnel during the first half of the 1940s had found the modest dimensions and performance of the F8 relatively unappealing, often allowing them to escape military requisition.